Harri Anne Smith: Elections

-The Republican Party of Alabama barred her from running for reelection to her state senate seat as a Republican in 2010; her endorsement of Bright violated a state party bylaw which bars an elected Republican from endorsing a candidate from another party when a Republican is running.
-However, in June she garnered enough signatures in her district to run as an independent.
+The Republican Party of Alabama barred her from running for reelection to her state senate seat as a Republican in 2010; her endorsement of Bright violated a state party bylaw that bars an elected Republican from endorsing a candidate from another party when a Republican is running.
+However, in June, she garnered enough signatures in her district to run as an independent.
 She won re-election to a fourth term, defeating Republican challenger George Flowers 55%-45%.

 A month before the election, she had been indicted on federal charges of bribery and corruption.
 Smith was found not guilty and was acquitted of all charges in March 2012.

 Notwithstanding her disagreements with (and expulsion from) the Republican Party, Smith caucuses with them on issues.